 3. Should I buy a Plot or a Flat for investment in 2026?

 Plots usually win on appreciation (12-15% CAGR), while flats offer rental income.
 However, plots in Ahmedabad are prone to encroachment and "Title Issues" (Farmers claiming rights later).
 If you buy a plot, buy in a gated "Plotted Scheme" by a reputed developer (like Adani or Arvind) where boundary walls and security are managed.
 For pure peace of mind, a Flat is safer.
+Before finalising, compare the long-term tax and registration costs in the Ahmedabad stamp duty and registration guide as well.

 4. Is Ahmedabad real estate expensive compared to Pune or Bangalore?